VladMarianCimpeanu/wine-classification/README.md

 # Wine quality classification in R
 ## Introduction
-This is the final project for the course Bayesian Learning & MonteCarlo simulation attended at Politechnique of Milan during the accademic year 2022.\
+This is the final project for the course Bayesian Learning & MonteCarlo simulation attended at polytechnic of Milan during the academic year 2022.\
 We have a dataset regarding the ”Vinho Verde” wine.
-In this dataset some physical measurements taken from bottles of wine are combined with a sensory judgement about the quality (a vote 0 to 10) of the wine itself.
-The objective is to determine which factors influence the quality wine and to use the physical measurements to correctly classify the wines in their quality category.\
+In this dataset, some physical measurements taken from bottles of wine are combined with a sensory judgment about the quality (a vote from 0 to 10) of the wine itself.
+The objective is to determine which factors influence the quality of wine and to use the physical measurements to correctly classify the wines in their quality category.\
 We use a Bayesian approach to find a model able to describe the relationship between the quality of the wine (target variable) and its features.\
-In order to do so, we use a Gibbs sampler such as JAGS.
+To do so, we use a Gibbs sampler such as JAGS.
 ## Repository structures
 - in the `\assignment` directory it is possible to find the different project proposals.
 We chose the 7th.
 - in the `\chains` directory we store the Markov chains we got using JAGS.
 Make sure to have this folder in you working directory.